angeliquedbosc123/SNA2-final-group-project/README.md

 <img width="1178" alt="top 1 Lord" src="https://github.com/angeliquedbosc123/SNA2-final-group-project/assets/167986231/3bb3aa17-1765-49fc-8dec-c6b20b5e7c54">

 ### Betweenness Centrality
 Betweenness centrality measures “the number of times a node lies on the shortest path between other nodes,” within a social network (Disney, 2023).
 In our project, the  Big Issue' corporation had the highest betweenness centrality.
 This indicates that the Big Issue corporation is the leading corporation that connects the different members of the House of Lords together within the network, meaning that the Big Issue is the biggest “bridge” within this network.
-Below is a table that ranks the betweenness centrality among the corporations.
+Below is a list of top 20 corporations by their betweenness centrality.

 <img width="899" alt="top 20 corporates" src="https://github.com/angeliquedbosc123/SNA2-final-group-project/assets/167986231/af4baa77-6b54-463f-895a-73b24de4868e">